fullstackopen-2019/misc/project.md

 When your application is ready to be graded, send an email to matti.luukkainen@helsinki.fi

-The project for spring must be returned by 31.5. at 23:59 Finnish time.
+The project must be returned by 14.3.2020. at 23:59 Finnish time.

-From the beginning of May 2019 a new version of the project begins [at open university](https://courses.helsinki.fi/en/aytkt21010/129098202).
-Deadline for this is 14.3.2020.

-You can extend your spring project at the open university project.